Mysanthropium/djangoBlog/README.md

 * Create events
 * Plan meetups
 * Friend requests
+* Add links to profile pages in comment section
 * More styling to the whole page

 ### Screenshots of Travel With Me blog